t-sin/ethogram/README.md

     - *examples*, in terms of Behavior-driven development
 - check if your code satisfies that specification
 - redefine that specification in your REPL
+- automate this describe-write-check-redefine iteration
-    - with `bundle exec guard` like something?
+    - by `bundle exec guard` like something

 ## Status